gmlanham/rpicar-gamepad/README.md

 8. The controller 'Start' button starts the program.
 9. On terminal ctrl+c exits the webstreaming program.
 10. The left stick, x-direction rotates the camera servo.
-11. The left stick y-direction moves the left wheels forward andbackward.
+11. The left stick y-direction moves the left wheels forward and backward.
 12. The right stick y-direction moves the righ wheel.

 Enjoy,